Estádio Beira-Rio: Significant games won by Internacional

-Giant Forever: renovation
+'Gigante Para Sempre' (Giant Forever) renovation

 Beira-Rio during the renovation works in 2012.

-The Beira-Rio underwent a major modernization process aimed at the 2014 World Cup.
-The works of the project, called 'Gigante Para Sempre' (Giant Forever), lasted about two years, beginning with minor works in 2010 and picking up in March 2012, when the partnership with Andrade Gutierrez kicked off.
+The Beira-Rio underwent a major modernization process for the 2014 World Cup.
+The project, titled 'Gigante Para Sempre' (Giant Forever), took about two years to complete, beginning with minor works in 2010 and picking up in March 2012, when the partnership with Andrade Gutierrez began.
 The stadium was completely closed for renovations for the World Cup starting in December 2012.
-During this period, Inter had to make do with temporary homes, such as Estádio do Vale in Novo Hamburgo and Estádio Centenário in Caxias do Sul.
-A nomadic life was seen as the main villain behind the poor performance in the 2013 season.
+During this period, Internacional was temporarily based in other stadiums, such as Estádio do Vale in Novo Hamburgo and Estádio Centenário in Caxias do Sul.
+This was seen as the disruption which caused the team to lose several games.

-During this period, the home of the colorados was adapted to the international football standards and requirements set by FIFA, becoming more comfortable and safe.
-Despite intense, the physical transformations imposed on the Gigante in no way shook a certainty shared by all supporters: the soul of the Beira-Rio remains intact.
-Stage of countless triumphs, the home of Internacional continues at the same place that offered so many special memories to the fans.

 Beira-Rio's new roof has become an architectural landmark of Porto Alegre.

-The scenic lighting of the roof can color the stadium in different shades, here seen in red during the 2015 season.
+The stadium's roof, illuminated in red during the 2015 season.

-The stadium new roof is the trademark of the new Beira-Rio.
-Composed of 65 interlocked modules, totaling a structure of approximately 4,700 tons of steel, the roof is one of the most charming parts of the modernization process.
-Built with a steel structure, it reaches 36 meters in height and 53 meters in length, with its membrane made of PTFE (Polytetrafluoroethylene).
-In the main modules, the membrane is opaque, while in the spaces between panels, it is translucent, optimizing the internal lighting of the Giant.
-The equipment has a series of advantages and safety features, such as a surface with non-stick properties, facilitating cleaning, non-flammable properties, safe against fire, as well as being composed of material immune to ultraviolet radiation and resistant to corrosive agents.
-Standing out prominently, the scenic lighting is also noteworthy, capable of coloring the Beira-Rio in a variety of colors.
+The Beira-Rio's new roof consists of 65 interlocked modules, composed of approximately 4,700 tons of steel.
+The stadium is 36 meters in height and 53 meters in length, with its membrane made of PTFE (polytetrafluoroethylene).
+In the main modules, the membrane is opaque, while in the spaces between panels, it is translucent, allowing its internal lighting to shine through.
+The equipment has a non-stick surface to aid cleaning, and is made of a material which is resistant to flames, ultraviolet radiation and corrosive agents.
+The stadium's lighting is able to change between a variety of colors.
 The system adopts 910 projectors of 41 watts, distributing 14 reflectors per roof panel.
-This is how the Giant manages to adapt to any imagined scenario.

-From the original structure of the Beira-Rio, the entire upper bleachers and the retaining wall of the lower ones were preserved.
-The old canopy, located on the side closest to the river, and the popularly known "cap," next to Padre Cacique, were also kept, although with alterations, to accommodate the Upper Boxes and the COC (Command Operations Center).
+The entire upper bleachers and the retaining wall of the lower ones were preserved from the original structure of the Beira-Rio.
+The old canopy, located on the side closest to the river, and the popularly known "cap" next to Padre Cacique, were also kept (although with alterations) to accommodate the Upper Boxes and the Command Operations Center (COC).